Who is this course for?

 The course focuses on developing pupils’ literacy and language to ensure they present their ideas cogently and succinctly to produce clearly argued, well-structured extended writing.
 You will be expected to ensure that not only the most able but also the lower-attaining pupils can be supported in specific ways to write extended analytical arguments.

-Responsive teaching means planning carefully what pupils will learn, how they will learn it, and how the teacher will assess that pupils have learning.
+Responsive teaching means planning carefully what pupils will learn, how they will learn it, and how the teacher will assess that pupils have learned it.
 This course places great emphasis on how the teacher will use regular formative assessment to diagnose those very specific pupil needs in order to help the pupil make progress.
 We deliberately ensure our trainee teachers decouple formative from summative assessment, encouraging a mixed constitution of assessment while ensuring what we choose to assess is meaningful.

 Studies show that ‘direct instruction’ is effective in teaching pupils.
 The teacher deliberately teaches the pupils rather than leaving it up to them to discover the answer.
 Pupils only progress to the next level when they have mastered the previous one.
 There is a strong connection between learning to play a musical instrument and getting better at history: you practise a lot to make sure you have understood what you have been learning.
 We will ensure there is a constant dialogue between the teacher and pupils in the form of questions and answers, so that pupils do not switch off and the teacher knows if they are being understood.